DakotaS96/SkyFam/README.md

 # Updating SkyFam

+SkyFam is still under active development, so check the project notes before applying major updates.
-If you installed SkyFam through GitHub, updates can be downloaded with Git.

-Go to the folder where you originally downloaded SkyFam:
+If you installed SkyFam from GitHub, first go to the folder where you originally cloned the project:

 ```bash
 cd SkyFam
 ```

-Then run:
+Download the latest repository changes:

 ```bash
 git pull
 ```

-Because SkyFam is still being developed, check the project notes before applying major updates.

-Some updates may require restarting services or rerunning part of the installer.
+Some updates may require restarting services.

 ---